 Clarke was elected Conservative MP for Rushcliffe at the 1970 General Election, and after a succession of appointments in and out of government, he was made Minister for Health in March 1982.
 He is a barrister-at-law, having been called to the Bar by Gray's Inn in 1963 and became QC in l980.
 In the New Year Honours List of 1984 he was appointed a Privy Counsellor.

 In September 1985, Kenneth Clarke was appointed to the Cabinet as Paymaster General and Minister for Employment.
 He was then appointed Chancellor of the Duchy of Lancaster and Minister for Trade and Industry following the June 1987 General Election.

-The late eighties and early nineties saw Ken Clarke rise up the political ranks.
+The late eighties and early nineties saw Ken Clarke rise through the political ranks.
 From July 1988 to November 1990 he was Secretary of State for Health, and then took over as Secretary of State for Education and Science, until April 1992 when he landed the post of Secretary of State for the Home Office.
 He was Chancellor of the Exchequer from May 1993 until the General Election in May 1997, when the Conservatives were defeated by New Labour under Tony Blair.

 Tags for The Rt Hon.
 Kenneth Clarke QC MP